-In the third "social-learning" stage of the experiment, participants observed others' privately-informed choices (either to accept the gift card or take the cash bonus) across a variety of decision problems.
+In the third, "social-learning" stage, participants observed others' privately-informed choices (either to accept the gift card or take the cash bonus) across a variety of decision problems.
 We then elicited their beliefs about which of the two signals their predecessor received.
 The fundamental challenge-which mirrors the home-buyer example above-is that these observers needed to consider, for instance, whether the prior actor rejected a card because they received a bad signal or because they simply disliked that particular business.
 We also elicited what the second-movers would choose if they were facing the same decision problem as the actor they observed.
 Second-movers were not given a private signal themselves and thus had to rely on information gleaned from the observed action.
 As noted above, our exploration of the role of heterogeneous tastes on information transmission is built on the straightforward observation that inferences (and choices) in the second stage should depend on participants' beliefs about the tastes of the previous actor.

 Our results offer four primary punchlines.
-First, despite the complexities of this learning environment, we find support for some social learning, and participants' inferences obey a few simple comparative statics predicted by the rational model.
-After observing another person choose the gift card rather than the bonus cash, participants (i) correctly infer that the other person likely received a positive signal about the value of the gift card, and (ii) make choices that largely align with what they would have done had they directly observed the signal themselves.
-Furthermore, participants' inferences are sensitive to the magnitude of the cash bonus-when this bonus is larger, observers become less confident that an actor who chose the cash over the gift card received a negative signal about the card.
+First, despite the complexities of this learning environment, we find support for some social learning, and participants' inferences obeyed a few simple comparative statics predicted by the rational model.
+After observing another person choose the gift card rather than the bonus cash, participants (i) correctly inferred that the other person likely received a positive signal about the value of the gift card, and (ii) made choices that largely align with what they would have done had they directly observed the signal themselves.
+Furthermore, participants' inferences responded rationally to the magnitude of the cash bonus.
+For example, when this bonus was larger, observers who saw an actor take the card became more confident that the actor received a positive signal about the card.
 Finally, when armed with information about the actor's taste, observers correctly exhibit a form of sophisticated inference wherein they put less weight on the actor having received a positive signal the more the actor enjoys the business in question.

 But our second conclusion is that, despite these successes, we find significant and systematic departures from rational social learning.
 Our evidence can be broadly categorized as under-inference from behavior that ought to provide a strong signal about the underlying state and over-inference from behavior that provides a weak signal.
-For example, although almost all participants only choose the gift card after getting a positive signal about the card's value, observers nearly universally fail to understand how informative the choice of taking the card is.
-In contrast, when a participant turns down the gift card in favor of the bonus cash, observers infer that the likelihood of the positive signal is too low.
-We provide a theoretical framework that highlights how an observer's (mis)perceptions of the distribution of preferences dictates the informativeness of others' actions, and we show theoretically how belief updating depends on these misperceptions.
-We provide multiple pieces of evidence-stemming from survey responses, elicited beliefs, and choices-suggesting that such misperceptions may drive inferences in our experiment.
+For example, although almost all participants only chose the gift card after getting a positive signal about the card's value, observers nearly universally failed to understand how informative the choice of taking the card was.
+In contrast, when a participant turned down the gift card in favor of the bonus cash, observers inferred that the likelihood of the positive signal was too low.2 We provide a theoretical framework that highlights how an observer's (potentially inaccurate) perceptions of the distribution of preferences dictates the informativeness of others' actions, and we show theoretically how belief updating depends on these perceptions.
+We provide multiple pieces of evidence-stemming from survey responses, elicited beliefs, and choices-suggesting that such inaccurate perceptions may drive inferences in our experiment.

-&lt;sup>2This is consistent with the patterns documented by Augenblick et al. (2023) in both the lab and field.
+2This is consistent with the patterns documented by Augenblick et al. (2023) in both the lab and field.
 See also Ba